Bitcoin users sue over funds lost in site attack

 Technology news website Ars Technica reported that Bitcoinica suffered a loss of more than 43,000 BTC in a security breach in March.
 Ten days later the site was hit again.

 At the time, Bitcoinica assured users: "The overwhelming majority of our Bitcoin deposits were not stolen.
 The thief stole from us not you.
-All withdrawal requests will be honoured."'Failed and refused'
+All withdrawal requests will be honoured."

 However, in court filings, four users said that only half of their Bitcoins have been returned.